acolajanni/Signature_matrix_TabulaSapiens/README.md

 *work in progress*

-The [results](/results) folder contains the .csv with the permutation importance of each variable for the 50 permutations.
-The obtained features after selection for each comparison, from the broader selection to the final one are available [here](/genesets).

-At last, the evaluated classification performance are contained in the folder [performance](/performance).

 ## Data
 THE TABULA SAPIENS CONSORTIUM.
 2022. « The Tabula Sapiens: A multiple-organ, single-cell transcriptomic atlas of humans ».
 Science 376 (6594): eabl4896. https://doi.org/10.1126/science.abl4896.